FTP stands for Functional Threshold Power and you will hear it being used a lot within cycling.

 You would be amazed at how easy it is to lose concentration and how your power drops the second that you do.

 An FTP test is as much mental as it is physical and remaining in the here and now is the only way you’re going to be able to get the most out of it.

 4 Things You Can Do after Knowing Your FTP

 You have spent a lot of time preparing and a lot of energy completing your FTP test.

 1. Identify Strengths and Weaknesses

-Knowing your FTP number can help you identify areas where you are strong and areas where you’re not.
+Knowing your FTP number can help you identify areas where you are healthy and places where you’re not.

-At a basic level, it will tell you that if you start out too hot, you cannot sustain tempo for a full duration needed.
+At a basic level, it will tell you that if you start too hot, you cannot sustain tempo for the full duration needed.
 This is a general pacing and fitness issue you can address in your training.

-As part of a wider structured training plan, your FTP number can show you if you need to generate more power for the type of riding you want to do, or whether you’re training at the right intensity for your physiology.
+As part of a more comprehensive structured training plan, your FTP number can show you if you need to generate more power for the type of riding you want to do or whether you’re training at the right intensity for your physiology.